Vishalkulkarni45/circom-tfhe-rs/README.md

    - Copy `input.json` and `input_struct.json` in `outputs/{circuit_name}` and `outputs/{circuit_name}_raw`
 5. Using bristol fashion circuit, generate tfhe-rs code.
 6. Run converted tfhe-rs code, and compare it with model tfhe-rs code.
+   - It initially compares the output of the generated TFHE circuit with that of the manually created TFHE circuit.
+   - It also compares the output of the generated TFHE circuit with the functionality executed using unencrypted methods (via native Rust , which is present in circuit_name_raw folder)